 If you have both the Ikea Family Card and their Visa card you’ll get 10 months interest-free credit on your purchases.
 Additional cards for family members are also free and there’s no need to change bank.

-Avoid the labyrinth that is any Ikea store, they’re carefully planned to entice you to buy.
-Either go in through the exit door straight to the warehouse with your shopping list, but if you do go to the sales floor, make sure you check the route and use the shortcuts (“atajo”) to avoid too many temptations to buy.
+Avoid the labyrinth in Ikea – it’s carefully planned to entice you to buy.
+Avoid temptation by entering through the exit door straight to the warehouse with your shopping list.
+If you you do go to the sales floor, use the signed shortcuts (“atajo”).

 Need to return items?
 Go first thing in the morning

 To return items go as early as possible, save time and then go to the cafeteria for your free coffee and cheap breakfast (with your Ikea Family Card of course).

-A new service in 2017, currently only in Madrid but being rolled out nationwide during the year.
-Ikea furniture items such as tables, chairs, wardrobes, shelves and drawers can be sold.
+Ikea furniture items such as tables, chairs, wardrobes, shelves and drawers can be sold at many stores.
 How does it work?

 - Fill in a form online, include four photos of each item and indicate in which store you want to sell them.

 - Ikea will take a look, let you know if they will accept them for sale and give you a valuation.

-- If you agree, take your items to the store.
-Note: you’ll be responsible for assembling them in store, Ikea will let you borrow the necessary tools.
+- If you agree, take your assembled items to the store.
+If the item isn’t assembled, Ikea will let you borrow the necessary tools.

 - An Ikea employee will check that the item(s) coincide with the photos you sent.
 If everything is OK you’ll get an Ikea gift card for the value.

-- Your items are sold in the clearance section for the same price you’ve been paid.
+- Your items will be included in the clearance section for the same price you’ve been paid.